-Communication and Interaction Cognition and learning Children and young people with speech, language and Support for learning difficulties may be required when communication needs (SLCN) have difficulty in children and young people learn at a slower pace than communicating with others.
-This may be because they their peers, even with appropriate differentiation. have difficulty saying what they want to, understanding Learning difficulties cover a wide range of needs, what is being said to them or they do not understand or including moderate learning difficulties (MLD), severe use social rules of communication.
+Communication and Interaction

+Children and young people with speech, language and communication needs (SLCN) have difficulty in communicating with others.
+This may be because they have difficulty saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.
 The profile for every child with SLCN is different and their needs may change over time.
 They may have difficulty with one, some or all of the different aspects of speech, language or social communication at different times of their lives.

-Children and young people with an Autism Spectrum Disorder, including Asperger's Syndrome and Autism, are likely to have particular difficulties with social interaction.
+Children and young people with an Autism Spectrum Disorder, are likely to have particular difficulties with social interaction.
 They may also experience difficulties with language, communication, social interaction and imagination, which can impact on how they relate to others.